top of page

 I talked earlier about dæmons being made of storytelling, and here we are again.
 The Butler and Steward have no inner life to reflect, they are bit parts that only exist in one or two scenes of a novel.

 It's not just 'they have dogs because they are servants' but 'they have dogs because they are servants in a story'.
-They are avatars of story, not people.
+They are not people with inner natures of their own to express.
+They are players in - avatars of - a story.

 Because in terms of what we see, dæmon-forms are nearly always entirely opaque as indicators of character.

 Why does the Master have a raven, Ma Costa a hawk, Lee Scoresby a hare?
-Approaching from the angle of individual totemic meaning, your guess is as good as mine.
-These dæmons forms are not obeying a motivation to shed light on some character aspect, at least not only that.
+From the angle of individual totemic meaning, your guess is as good as mine. and that is because, I argue, dæmons' forms are not obeying a motivation to shed light on some character aspect, at least not only that.
 They are designed to create patterns and systems by which we might understand still wider principles, and base greater feats of imaginative inference upon.

 I’m going to talk in Part II about how dæmons are drawn from the history of animal symbolism in Western classical art, and how that plays off societal and social groupings and systems.